The Ultimate Guide for One Week in Crete: Tips and Tricks

-Crete is the largest Greek island and the 5th largest in the Mediterranean so you can imagine that there is plenty to do and to see!
-Among the non-exhaustive list, you can decide to admire the remains of great civilisations and impressive mountain landscapes, choose to explore beautiful beaches, fertile valleys and gorges or partake in the island's rich gastronomic culture.
-Ever heard of the Cretan diet?
+Crete is the largest Greek island and the 5th largest in the Mediterranean so you can imagine that there is plenty to do and to see during your week!
+Among the non-exhaustive list, I suggest admiring the remains of great civilisations and impressive mountain landscapes, exploring beautiful beaches, fertile valleys and gorges and partaking in the island's rich gastronomic culture.
+Cretan diet anyone?

 I'm not going to tell you how you should pack, but this is what I found useful :